rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 ## RKE1 Windows Scheduling

-RKE1 Windows Workload scheduling is based on taints and tolerations.
+RKE1 Windows workload scheduling is based on taints and tolerations.

 Every Linux node in an RKE1 Windows cluster, regardless of the role assigned to it, will have have a default taint that prevents workloads to be scheduled on it unless the workload has a toleration configured.
 This is a major design feature for RKE1 Windows clusters which were designed to only run Windows workloads.